-This is a cut-down version of the introduction to flexible points programs introduction in the course – if you’ve ever wondered why Amex Membership Rewards Altitude Rewards, Citi Rewards, and ANZ Rewards are some of the the best points program options when it comes to credit card points earn, this should help.
+This is a cut-down version of the introduction to flexible points programs introduction in the course.
+If you’ve ever wondered why programs like American Express Membership Rewards are some of the best points program options when it comes to credit card points earn, this should help.

 What is a flexible points program?

 This flexibility gives you more value on per-point basis—why?

 Each flexible points program currency has a transfer rate, like an exchange rate, between their currency and their partners’ currencies.
 This allows you to transfer your points over to partner programs at fixed, and generally stable, transfer rates.